YuriSoftworks/Instagram-AI-Image-Caption-Maker-Frontend/README.md

 - Copy-to-clipboard for any generated caption
 - Responsive UI built with Tailwind CSS
 - Works with the FastAPI backend endpoint `/upload_image/`
+- Privacy-first Instagram caption generator (BLIP + Gemini/Gemma)

+## Live Demo

+- Coming soon.
+You can deploy instantly on Vercel and point to your backend API.

 ## Demo Flow

 1. Select or drag an image (PNG/JPG/JPEG, up to 10 MB)
 2. Click "Upload to API"
 3. View generated captions by style and copy the ones you like

+## Why This Frontend

+- SEO-optimized structure and content to improve discoverability on GitHub and search engines
+- Clean UX with clear CTA for image-to-caption generation
+- Extensible and framework-agnostic API consumption (simply change the API base URL)
+- Privacy-first messaging aligned with the backend’s local BLIP processing

 ## Getting Started